Six problem plastics cafes can get rid of NOW

 Foodware items are usually used away from home and in public areas, and tend to be littered frequently.

-Use washable reusable items such as stainless steel cutlery and ceramic plates.
+For dine-in, don't use disposable items - use washable reusable items such as stainless steel cutlery and ceramic plates.
 These items are cost-effective in the long run and reduce waste volume and costs to your business.

 Many local distributors now stock these products, so often it's a case of contacting yours and simply changing your products, using this as a guide.
 Be careful though, there are many products out there that pose as 'green', but are in fact anything but.
 If you are purchasing disposable products, ensure you are purchasing certified 100% compostable.